moraygrieve/openai-api-test/README.md

 ## How it Works

-### Weather Assistant
-The weather assistant uses OpenAI's function calling feature to:
-1. Parse natural language weather queries
-2. Extract location information and convert to coordinates
-3. Call the Open-Meteo API to fetch current weather data
-4. Provide formatted responses with temperature, conditions, and other weather details

 ### Testing Framework
 The project uses PySys for automated testing:
 - Validates OpenAI API and Docker responses